 Dr. Vriesendorp is a Dutch, English-speaking psychologist, located in Biel.
 She completed her clinical psychology training at Wright State University, School of Professional Psychology, in Ohio and her Post-Doctorate Fellowship at McLean Hospital, part of Harvard Medical School in Boston.
 After working in clinics both in the United States and the Netherlands, she then moved to Switzerland.
-Here she became a Swiss Certified Psychologist and built up her private practice.
+Here she became a Swiss Certified Psychologist (FSP) and built up her private practice.
 Her areas of expertise include cultural adjustment, stress, burn-out, eating problems, trauma, anxiety and depression.

 When did you arrive in Switzerland and what was that like?